manyids2/htmlgui.nvim/README.md

 - [x] element definitions and defaults
 - [x] highlights instead of background/foreground using treesitter
 - [x] run shell command for element
-- [ ] therefore, can 'code' in absolutely any language
 - [ ] dom in any language supported by treesitter
+  - theoretically, can 'code' dom, style in absolutely any language
+  - needs examples, actual use cases, like viz python, markdown, etc as webpage
+- [ ] providing context with jinja
+- [ ] uvloop for animation
+- [ ] 'canvas' element
 - [ ] support entire paths instead of filenames
-- [ ] open diff directory with given html file - add to config
+- [ ] get scripts, styles from plugins like CDN, just need to install with lazy
+- [ ] get widgets, components similarly
+- [ ] 'config' itself as webpage
 - [ ] help with ? per element, global
 - [ ] tabbing with treesitter elements
-- [ ] providing context with jinja

 ## So many details

-- debugger toggle
-- no script / style case
+## Fails

+- [ ] Not using `nui.nvim`
+- [ ] css preference order
-- zoom is fucked when on floats, needs to be disabled/handled there
+- [ ] zoom is wonky when on floats, needs to be disabled/handled there
-- css preference order

-## Concepts

-- dom - html
-- style - css
-- script - lua
-- browser - neovim
-- engine - htmlgui.app
-- elements - htmlgui.html
+- [ ] no actual nested multiline divs
+  - ( for now just divs at depth 1 and single line between `>` and `<`)
+- [ ] no layout engine ( make lua bindings for [yoga](https://yogalayout.com/)? )
+- [ ] no create / delete elements from callbacks

 ## Core modules